grannycart/bibliography/Health.md

   Title={What Google Learned From Its Quest to Build the Perfect Team},
   journal={The New York Times},
   date={2016-02-25},
-  comment = {Google did a bunch of empirical research to discover that effective work teams are need ``psychologically safe environments''.
+  comment = {Google did a bunch of empirical research to discover that effective work teams are need "psychologically safe environments".
 People on teams need to listen to eachother in order for the team to be effective, and everyone needs to feel like they can contribute.},
   category = {Health, teams, google, psychological safety}
 }